-Along-side leadership, team, quality and ethics, diversity is an often talked about in business.
-At the same time, it is also a controversial topic, often not understood and a topic that can unleash a wide variety of emotions.
+Along-side leadership, team, quality and ethics, diversity is often talked about in business.
+At the same time, it is also a controversial topic that is often not understood and has the ability to unleash a wide variety of emotions.

 Diversity thinking is rooted in western social justice approaches as well as legislation that came out of the civil rights movement.
-In recent years a lot of research and writing has focused on the business benefits of implementing diversity, equity and inclusion (in this article shortened to “DEI”) strategies.
+In recent years much research and writing has focused on the business benefits of implementing diversity, equity and inclusion (in this article shortened to “DEI”) strategies.

 Western designed DEI approaches have been exported to the rest of the world in a variety of ways.
 In many cases, the approaches were promoted as ‘universally applicable, best practices.’
 This, in and of itself, is evidence that quite a few DEI initiatives were not designed with an Inter-Cultural Intelligence mindset.
 This makes the assumption that DEI initiatives can be designed in one part of the world and universally deployed.
 This way of thinking seems to forget that every DEI initiative will, in big or small ways, bring change into the cultural fabric of a society and therefore needs to be contextualized.
 Not just in terms of language and implementation, but also in terms of underlying assumptions and the actual design of the approach.

 At the heart of DEI we look at people who have been excluded from certain roles and conversations and ask, “How can we make sure they have a voice and a platform?”

 In Europe and North America, as well as places like Australia, New Zealand and South Africa this has led to a focus on pillars of diversity: protecting against unconscious bias and discrimination based on things like ethnicity, minority group status, age, gender, sexual orientation, disability, and military service.